-The proposed bill, known as The Rosi Act, aims to amend the Code of West Virginia by adding a new article, 46A-6O-1, which mandates that entities providing goods, services, or utilities must allow customers to make changes to their electronic accounts via telephone or mail, provided that necessary identity verification measures are in place.
-This requirement is established to enhance consumer access and convenience in managing their accounts.
+The proposed bill, known as The Rosi Act, aims to amend the Code of West Virginia by adding a new article, 46A-6O-1.
+This legislation mandates that any entity providing goods, services, or utilities in West Virginia must allow individuals to make changes to their electronic accounts via telephone or mail, provided that necessary identity verification measures are in place.
+This requirement is established notwithstanding any existing provisions in the code, including those in 39A-1-1 et seq.

 Statutes affected: